Zoster (herpes zoster)

 - have a CD4+ count ≥350 per µL

-If there is a strong indication to vaccinate, some experts suggest a CD4+ count >200 per µL is safe.6
+If there is a strong indication to vaccinate, some experts suggest that a CD4+ count >200 per µL is safe.50

-Before vaccinating a person with asymptomatic HIV infection:
+Before vaccinating a person with asymptomatic HIV infection with Zostavax:

 - seek expert advice from the treating physician and/or an immunisation specialist (see also People with HIV in Vaccination for people who are immunocompromised)

-See Serological testing before and after zoster vaccination.
+See Serological testing before and after zoster vaccination and Considerations for timing of zoster vaccination.

-Vaccination before or after immunoglobulin or blood product administration
+Vaccination before or after administration of immunoglobulin or a blood product

-People ≥50 years of age can receive zoster vaccine at any time before or after receiving immunoglobulin or any antibody-containing blood product.
-This is because zoster vaccine is indicated in people who, because of their age, are assumed to have had previous infection with VZV.
+People aged ≥50 years can receive Zostavax at any time before or after receiving immunoglobulin or any antibody-containing blood product.
+This is because Zostavax is indicated in people who, because of their age, are assumed to have had previous infection with VZV.
 This means they already have serum antibody levels that are comparable to those found in blood products.
 See also Vaccination for people who have recently received normal human immunoglobulin and other blood products.

 People receiving long-term aspirin or salicylate therapy

-People ≥50 years of age receiving long-term salicylate therapy (aspirin) can receive zoster vaccine.
+People aged ≥18 years receiving long-term salicylate therapy (aspirin) can receive any registered zoster vaccine for their age.
 Natural varicella infection and salicylate use has been associated with an increased risk of developing Reye syndrome.
 There have been no reports of an association between Reye syndrome and varicella vaccination.

 People receiving antiviral medicines